 The Airmen's Stories - F/O W Armstrong

-William Armstrong, who came from Darlington, joined the RAF on a short sevice commission and began flying as a pupil pilot in January 1939.
+William Armstrong, who came from Darlington, was born in June 1921 and joined the RAF on a short service commission and began flying as a pupil pilot in January 1939.
 After completing his training he went to 4 Ferry Pilot Pool but was then posted to 7 OTU Hawarden on 3rd September 1940 to convert to Spitfires.

 his aircraft, Spitfire P7836, crashed on Dover Road, Sandwich.

 Above: Armstrong is second from right, with pipe.

 On 5th February 1941 Armstrong shared in the destruction of a Do17 with three other pilots and on 8th May he destroyed a Me109.
 His next postings are currently unclear but in early 1943 he was serving as a Flight Lieutenant with the Ferry Pilots Pool at Gibraltar.

 He was killed in a motorbike accident on 18th February 1943.